thetisproject/thetis/docs/source/model_formulation_3d.rst

 resolution, used element family and time integration scheme.
 To use this feature, the user should provide the following estimates:

-- :py:attr:`.ModelOptions.u_advection`: Maximal horizontal velocity scale
+- :py:attr:`.ModelOptions.horizontal_velocity_scale`: Maximal horizontal velocity scale
-- :py:attr:`.ModelOptions.w_advection`: Maximal vertical velocity scale
+- :py:attr:`.ModelOptions.vertical_velocity_scale`: Maximal vertical velocity scale
 - :py:attr:`.ModelOptions.nu_viscosity`: Maximal horizontal viscosity scale

 When the simulation initializes, Thetis will compute the maximal feasible time